Cuprate/monero-book/src/consensus_rules/transactions.md

 These rules are in effect from hard fork 2.

-First you get the [minimum and maximum amount of decoys used in the transaction](./transactions/decoys.md#minimum-and-maximum-decoys-used).
+First you get the [minimum and maximum number of decoys used in the transaction](./transactions/decoys.md#minimum-and-maximum-decoys-used).

 Then you get the [amount of mixable and un-mixable inputs](./transactions/decoys.md#mixable-and-unmixable-inputs).